How Sonko arrest could plunge Nairobi County into crisis

 If not, would the Acting Speaker Chege Mwaura chair such a panel given the cause for his election as acting speaker has since been quashed by the courts?

-Governor Sonko has been without a deputy for 19 months now.
+Governor Sonko has been without a deputy for over 19 months now.

 At least two false starts have been reported, having nominated Hardliner Miguna Miguna who at the time was facing deportation.

 Miguna was however rejected by Elachi as not being a Jubilee member as per procedure.